PEDESTRIAN, BICYCLE, MOTORCYCLE, SCHOOL BUS, WINTER DRIVING

 Motorcycle Safety Guide: Table of Contents

-- Motorcycle deaths and injuries decreased from 2015 from 61 deaths to 54.
-The most were in the 60 and older age bracket.
-64.8% of those killed were known to NOT be wearing their helmet.
-The most dangerous time for motorcyclists is between 2 –6 pm.
-21% of tested motorcyclists involved in crashes were over .08BAC.
+- Motorcycle deaths and injuries decreased from 2015 from 61 deaths to 54 and 1,232 to 1,046 injuries.
+67.9% of those killed were known to NOT be wearing their helmet.
+The most dangerous time for motorcyclists is between 3 -5 pm.
+19% of tested motorcyclists involved in crashes were over .08BAC.
 There has been a continuing increase in motorcycle registration.
-There were 1,260 crashes involving motorcycles, a 13% increase.
+There were 1,159 crashes involving motorcycles, a 13% increase.
 June was the most dangerous month.

-- Main contributing factors of crashes involving a single motorcycle were speed, driver inexperience, distraction, and chemical impairment.
+- Main contributing factors of crashes involving a single motorcycle were careless/negligent/erratic driving, run off the road, speed overcorrection and alcohol.
 Motorcycle and vehicle crashes attributed to the motor vehicle driver are usually caused by - failure to yield, and driver inattention & distraction.
-Following too closely and driver inattention was most sighted for the cause by the motorcyclist.

 SCHOOL BUS LAWS IN MINNESOTA for the safety of children